michael-wherry/ladybug-query/README.md

   * This shows how each plot type performed through the months and compares each ones performance against one another
   * We see that the Industrial (LP-IC) and Unmowed Grass (LP-GU) environments performed the best amongst all of the environments
+  * When paired with the results of the first two questions our researchers now have a better understanding of the where and when these species are moving they are now able to leverage this with when each plot is the most useful so they can now be more effective in their collection practices

 # T-Test
 Based on our visualizations we wanted to see if the plotType used to collect the ladybugs